 Check the Apache virtual host file for any syntax error:

 Next, reload Apache on AlmaLinux to apply the changes:

 Step 5 – Access and Set up Plex Media Server From Web Interface

 At this point, you can access your Plex media server via the web interface by typing the following URL in your web browser:

 You will see the Plex account sign-in.
 You will need to sign up with a valid e-mail address to use the service.

 After you are done with the sign-up account, you will see the Plex media server dashboard.

 From there you can easily access your digital items from any device.
-Also, you can perimum your Plex to access more features.
+This is a free version, and you don’t have access to all features.
+You can perimum your Plex to access more features.

 At this point, you have learned to Install Plex Media Server on Almalinux.
 You can do the installation steps by downloading the latest RPM package and configuring Apache as a reverse proxy for Plex, Finally, access your Plex via the web interface and complete your setup.